 Where the MNE group is required to be registered under the MMT Act,

-• The UPE of an MNE group must notify the Comptroller of Income Tax by submitting the group’s information through an online registration form.
-Online submission will be available from May 2026 onwards.
+• [UPDATED!]
+The UPE of an MNE group must notify the Comptroller of Income Tax by submitting the group’s information through an online registration form.
+Please submit your registration form via this LINK.

 • The registration form must be submitted within 6 months after the end of the group’s first financial year to which the MMT Act applies.
 For example, the MNE group’s first financial year to which the MMT Act applies is 1 January 2025 to 31 December 2025.The MNE group must submit the registration form by 30 June 2026 (i.e. 6 months from the group’s FYE of 31 December 2025).

-• If the UPE wishes to appoint a representative to register the MNE group on its behalf, the representative may be either a CE of the MNE group located in Singapore or a local tax agent.
+• If the UPE wishes to appoint a representative to register the MNE group on its behalf, the representative (i.e. an individual) may be either from a CE of the MNE group located in Singapore or a local tax agent.

 • The representative appointed by the UPE must submit the registration form together with a Letter of Authorisation.
-This letter, issued on the UPE’s company letterhead, must explicitly state that the appointed representative is authorised to submit the registration form and to act on behalf of both the UPE and the MNE group in all registration-related matters.
+This letter, issued on the UPE’s company letterhead, must explicitly state that the representative's organisation is authorised to submit the registration form and to act on behalf of both the UPE and the MNE group in all registration-related matters.

 Required information to file the notification